AdamSobieski/Narratology/Content/Knowledge.md

 # Knowledge

-Here are some approaches for representing strongly-typed structured knowledge, propositional-logical expressions, and logical rules.
+Here are some considered approaches for representing strongly-typed structured knowledge, propositional-logical expressions, rules, and queries.

 ## Predicates as Extension Methods of Knowledgebases